West Midlands Metro: Birmingham Eastside extension

-The new route will branch off from the existing route at a junction at meeting point of Bull St and Corporation St. In 2014, Centro considered two proposed routes, one running via Bull Street and Carrs Lane and serving Moor Street station, and a more direct route via Bull Street and Albert Street, bypassing Moor Street.
+The new route branches off from the existing route at a junction at meeting point of Bull St and Corporation St., just south of the Bull Street stop.
+In 2014, Centro considered two proposed routes, one running via Bull Street and Carrs Lane and serving Moor Street station, and a more direct route via Bull Street and Albert Street, bypassing Moor Street.

 A Transport and Works Act application was submitted by the Metro Alliance for the first phase of the Eastside extension, following the route via Albert Street and Curzon Street and terminating at Digbeth.

 Construction of the first part of the Eastside extension, including a new tramway junction at Lower Bull St and Corporation St, began in June 2021.
 The first phase of the works involved utility upgrades and diversions in the area.
-The closure of Lower Bull Street was expected to be in place until Spring 2022, but the street reopened in July 2023.
-As of 2024, construction is underway from Bull Street to Digbeth, via the HS2 Curzon Street station.
-Plans are also in place for the extension to be partially opened in autumn 2025 up to Millennium Point.
+The closure of Lower Bull Street was expected to be in place until Spring 2022, but the street eventually reopened in July 2023.
+Construction is complete between Bull Street and Millennium Point and the extension opened up to this point on 5 April 2026.
+The rest of the extension has been built between Meriden Street and High Street Deritend in Digbeth, with the two halves planned to connect once Transport for West Midlands and the Metro Alliance are given access to the Curzon Street HS2 site.